opentofu/registry-alpha/README.md

     ```

 2. **Set Up Go**:
-   Navigate to the `lambda` directory and download the required Go modules.
+   Navigate to the `src` directory and download the required Go modules.

     ```bash
-    cd lambda
+    cd src
     go mod download
     ```